RohanAlexander/blogdown_website/content/post/2018-07-28-the-sql-is-never-as-good-as-the-original.md

 draft: no
 ---

+*Thanks to Monica for the title.*

 # Introduction
 SQL is a popular way of working with data.
-You can do a lot of analysis just using SQL, but even having a working knowledge of SQL increases the number of datasets that you can get data from to then analyse in other languages such as R or Python.
-You can even use SQL within RStudio if you want.
+You can do a lot just using SQL, but even having a working knowledge of SQL increases the number of datasets that you can get data from to then analyse with other tools such as R or Python.
+You can use SQL within RStudio if you want.
 The following are a few notes to help future-Rohan when he needs to use SQL.
 A worked example with a sample of the Hansard data will be included in a future post.
-Thanks to Monica for the title.

 SQL is fairly straightforward if you've used mutate, filter and join in the R tidyverse as the concepts (and sometimes even the verb) are the same.
-In that case, half the battle is getting used to the terminology, and the other half is getting on top of the order of operations.
+In that case, half the battle is getting used to the terminology, and the other half is getting on top of the order of operations because SQL can be a tad pedantic.

-SQL ("see-quell" or "S.Q.L." - both camps seem fairly insistent on their way...) is a way of working with data from relational databases.
-A relational database is just a collection of at least one table, where a table is a data organized into rows and columns.
+SQL ("see-quell" or "S.Q.L." - both camps seem fairly insistent on their way...) is used with relational databases.
+A relational database is just a collection of at least one table, and a table is just some data organized into rows and columns.
 If there's more than one table in the database, then there should be some column that links them.
-It feels a bit like HTML/CSS in terms of being halfway between markup and programming.
+Using it feels a bit like HTML/CSS in terms of being halfway between markup and programming.
 One fun aspect is that line spaces mean nothing: include them or don't, but always end a SQL command in a semicolon;

 # Creating a table
 Create an empty table of three columns of type: int, text, int: